What you should know

 Please check this page regularly for updates.

-For health and safety recommendations, the Institute task force is following developments published by the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), San Diego County Government and California Department of Public Health.
+For health and safety recommendations, the Institute task force is following developments published by the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), California Department of Public Health and San Diego County Government.

 Through an approach called drug repositioning, Sanford Burnham Prebys researchers are currently testing known drugs that may inhibit the virus.
 Learn more below.

 The campus is currently closed to visitors and non-essential personnel.

 See below for specific information on current campus services and actions for visitors and staff.

 Q&A with Sumit Chanda, Ph.D., Director of the Immunity and Pathogenesis Program

 How are Sanford Burnham Prebys scientists working to combat COVID-19?

 Our scientists are looking to find known drugs that can inhibit the virus.
 Typically, it can take five to 10 years to bring a new drug to the market.
 However, the approach we are taking at Sanford Burnham Prebys, known as drug repositioning, can cut this development time dramatically.
 Since we are looking at FDA-approved drugs that have been proven to be safe in humans, they could rapidly get to people infected with the virus.
 If successful, drug repositioning will likely be the fastest path to find a therapeutic solution for the virus.

 Longer term, work has been ongoing to develop broad-spectrum antivirals.
 These medicines would work against many viruses, not just one.
 For example, if we had developed a broad-spectrum antiviral that works on MERS or SARS, it is likely it could be used for the current COVID-19 outbreak.
 Ideally, the therapy could be given prophylactically to block the rapid spread of the disease.